denglert/manuals/q/key_features.md

 **References:**
 - [Introduction to kdb+ and q #1: Introduction][intro_to_kdb_vid]

+The below items are taken from the iten and might actually not be accurate...

 **Features that are NOT available in `q`:**
-- no control flow
+- very basic control flow
-    - no loops
-    - no if then else blocks
 - no objects
 - no inheritance
 - no threads